cassiodias/cassiodias.github.io/_posts/2023-10-02-abstractions.markdown

 ---
 layout: post
-title:  "Abstractions"
+title:  "The Power and Peril of Software Abstraction: Benefits and Pitfalls"
 date:   2023-10-02 10:00
 categories: best practices
 ---

 * Do not remove this line (it will not be displayed) {:toc}

-# **The Power and Peril of Software Abstraction: Benefits and Pitfalls**

 ![abs](https://thevaluable.dev/images/2019/abstraction/too-abstract.jpg)